Celebrating Heroshe Parents on Global Day of Parents

 The United Nations General Assembly declared June 1, the first-ever Global Day of Parents.
 The day is dedicated to honoring all parenting units across the world.
 Here at Heroshe, we understand that while parenting is one of the most universal experiences, it is not a cakewalk.
 Do we talk about the challenges during pregnancy?
 The burnt jollof rice (and other weird food) cravings?
 The inability to sleep in your normal positions?
 What about the first couple of years after childbirth?
 The midnight cries and breastfeeding, the tantrums of the terrible twos, the rebellious teenage phase, etc. And the worst part is that, unlike your job, there are no days off.

 Combining work and parenting is not for the faint of heart.
 You are constantly pulled in two directions by your responsibilities at home and work.
 Keeping your mental health in check becomes a huge problem, some people crumble under the pressure and resign from their jobs.
-The reality for many parents who continue working is feeling guilty for prioritizing work commitments over seemingly simple tasks like picking up the children from school.
+The reality for many parents who continue working is feeling guilty for prioritizing work commitments over seemingly simple tasks like picking up their children from school.
 Imagine having to cancel attending a career day because an impromptu out-of-town meeting comes up.
 Or having to make a choice between making an important presentation or having to take your kid to the hospital.
-This is why it is important to find work-life balance and one of the steps is working for an organization that cares about it.
+This is why it is important to find a work-life balance and one of the steps is working for an organization that cares about it.
 It doesn't necessarily make the task less overwhelming, but you know you have support.

 To celebrate working parents and encourage them to pursue their goals, we talked to several Heroshe employees who play both roles.
 Our respondents are Osinachi Ukomadu (Co-Founder and Chief Executive Officer), Joseph Cobhams (Co-Founder and Chief Technology Officer) Chinyere Ukomadu (Co-Founder and Chief Operations Officer), Felicia Okpala (Operations Manager), and Rebecca Olowojoba (Product Marketing and Communications Officer), and Abdulqahhar Aminujatto (Software Engineer).